 Lori studied elementary education at Bradley University in Peoria, IL, and received her Master's Degree from SUNY Brockport.
 Lori taught in Chicago and for the Rush- Henrietta school district before leaving the profession to concentrate on raising her family.
 She is active in her church as a Stephen Minister, helping individuals who are going through crises.
 Lori also has a private practice in Qigong Therapy and is available for Qi Healing sessions.

-Lori is offering Tai Chi classes on Tuesday evenings: Rochester Tai Chi Classes
+Lori is offering Tai Chi classes online on Wednesdays at noon: Rochester Tai Chi Classes

 Jacob is a licensed massage therapist, graduate of the FLCC massage program and is the son of Master Lisa.
 The nurturing environment of his office incorporates a strong focus on targeted pain relief including instruction for stretches and exercises for lasting relief.
 His holistic approach helps build a lifestyle to promote your individual wellbeing.
 Jacob maintains standards above and beyond New York State and Center for Disease Control guidelines to ensure your safety.
 As a fourth-generation wellness practitioner, his whole life has a theme of caring for people’s wellness.

 Please contact Jacob directly to schedule a massage therapy session.